tahyonline/mismisquote/README.md

 A library to find potenitally misspelt or misworded text from a body of reference texts

+## Status

+Proof of Concept (PoC) stage.

+Top next step required: Optimisation is required for multi-layer (i.e., words of the sentence and letters of the word) mode currently in the `two-layer-fuzzy` branch.

 ## Shift-And Algorithm

 MisMisQuote is loosely based on the 'shift-and' algorithm for text matching.